Our SOC 2 Type 2 certification verifies that we deliver the highest level of security, privacy and compliance to all of our clients.

 Organizations must meet privacy standards that address the collection, use, retention, disclosure and disposal of personal information in accordance with the AICPA’s Generally Accepted Privacy Principles (GAPP).

-Perimeter 81 is a SOC 2 certified solution that is affordable, easy-to-use and offers sophisticated security controls.
+Perimeter 81 is a SOC 2 Type 2 certified solution that is affordable, easy-to-use and offers sophisticated security controls.

 With a centralized cloud management platform, you can monitor system activity, view system configuration changes and assign user access controls.
 This includes of all your on-premises and cloud environments, ensuring complete network security.